 Sometimes the application of a porcelain veneer does not require the use of a local anesthetic, but for patients that are particularly sensitive or anxious, a local anesthetic is a good choice.

 After placement, your porcelain veneers will be very strong and will be able to resist normal forces.
 Sensitivity to hot and cold may be experienced after the placement of your veneers, but this is normal and usually goes away within two weeks.

 How to care for your newly placed veneers:

 • Brush and floss, as you did prior to getting porcelain veneers, with any non-abrasive toothpaste.

 • Avoid foods and beverages that may stain or discolor your veneers such as coffee, tea or red wine.

-Veneers should last for many years, but they can chip, break, or become discolored just like any other teeth.
+Veneers should last for many years but they can chip, break, or become discolored just like your natural teeth.
 Small chips can usually be repaired, but discolored veneers cannot be bleached.
-If a future problem (breaks, discoloration) is unfixable a new veneer can be fitted.
+If a future problem (breaks, discoloration) is unfixable, a new veneer can be fitted.
 Your dentist will explain how long each individual veneer should last.